kblin/bioinf-helperlibs/README.md

 The quickest way to get started using the helperlibs is to dump the helperlibs folder in the top level directory for your project.

-Of course you can also install it somewhere in your Python path.
+Of course you can also install it in your Python path, by using `pip install git+git://github.com/kblin/bioinf-helperlibs.git`.